 This is not as straightforward as simply grafting plant material from a variegated specimen to a non-variegated plant, but rather involves fragments of desired DNA being inserted into new chromosomal locations.

 As an applied example of transposable material being of benefit, InnoTech Alberta have developed a stable genetic construct which exhibits bleaching on plant tissue as a visible marker when a desired gene is present within a plant’s genotype.

 This modified bleaching can be applied to commercial crops (it was originally developed using tobacco plants) as well as variegated ornamental plants.

-How can you maintain variegation in a houseplant that is reverting to type?
+How can you maintain variegation in a houseplant that is reverting?

 The loss in functioning chlorophyll which generates aesthetically desirable patterns in variegated plant tissue is disadvantageous to a plant in its natural habitat as it restricts its ability to generate energy.

 Often variegated plants simply cannot outcompete their more vigorous non-variegated relative, and a chimeric variegation will be slowly selected out of new plant tissue.